MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/step-1-publish-the-siebel-business-component-operations-as-a-wcf-service.md

 ---
 description: "Learn more about: Step 1: Publish the Siebel Business Component Operations as a WCF Service"
-title: "Step 1: Publish the Siebel Business Component Operations as a WCF Service | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Step 1: Publish the Siebel Business Component Operations as a WCF Service" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: acfa0c36-50f1-45c1-9fc2-e5e5cedaa6a0
-caps.latest.revision: 23
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 1: Publish the Siebel Business Component Operations as a WCF Service
 ![Step 1 of 4](../../adapters-and-accelerators/adapter-oracle-ebs/media/step-1of4.gif "Step_1of4")